HexaGhost-09/wallpapers-api/README.md

 - `GET /categories/:category`
   Returns all wallpapers in a category (newest first).

+- `GET /spaces`
+  Returns all spaces data from `space.json`.

 ## Running the API

 ```sh
 deno run --allow-net --allow-read api.ts
 ```

 Data is stored in the `data/` directory as JSON files.
+- Categories: `data/categories.json`
+- Wallpapers for each category: `data/categories/{category}.json`
+- Spaces: `data/space.json`